Information

 Just because you have created a product name or an invention does not mean that someone else has not thought of it first.

 Do thorough searches to review what similar brands or inventions already exist, to ensure what you have developed does not infringe someone else's intellectual property.
 You can search for existing trademarks on GOV.UK.
+You can search global patents using Espacenet.
+IP searches can be complex, so ask for support from a qualified professional if you need to.

 Also consider searching or registering other assets such as: